Can a crystal be the ground state of a Bose system?: Mathematical substantiation

 (ii) Since

 relation (\ref{1-6}) yields

-Therefore, any solution $\Psi(\textbf{r}_{1},\ldots,\textbf{r}_{N})$ of the Schr\"{o}dinger equation with periodic BCs should be an eigenfunction of the momentum operator $\hat{\textbf{P}}$, i.e., it should satisfy conditions (\ref{1-6}) and (\ref{1-77}).
+Therefore, the full collection of WFs $\Psi_{j}(\textbf{r}_{1},\ldots,\textbf{r}_{N})$ of such a boundary-value problem can be constructed so that each WF is an eigenfunction of the momentum operator $\hat{\textbf{P}}$, i.e., it satisfies conditions (\ref{1-6}) and (\ref{1-77}).
 This is well known from quantum mechanics.